aaliceqi/termproject/ProjectProposal.md

 4/29: Project Due Date

 ## Collaborative Plan
 I plan to work on this individually.
-However, I may ask other peope for their opinions to improve my project.
+However, I may ask other people for their opinions to improve my project.

 ## Risks and Limitations
 My greatest limitation is the API at this moment.
 The API that I found only allows 150 requests per week.
 This creates a huge limitation on the amount of tests that I can have.
+Furthermore, I want to be able to have access to high quality recipes, but that would depend on the API that I use and gaining access to a suitable recipe database is difficult.
+Furthermore, there may be technical limitations that may affect the accuracy of the recommendations or limit the functionality of the application.

 ## Additional Course Content
-What topics do you believe will be beneficial to your project?
+I think Natural Language Processing (NLP)  will be useful in developing a bot that can understand user input, extract ingredients from their messages, and generate recipe recommendations based on those ingredients.
+Also understanding the nutritional content of various ingredients and recipes will be crucial in creating a personalized meal plan based on user preferences.
+I will need to have a deep understanding of macronutrient requirements and how to calculate them based on the user's preferences.
+Also Web Development and Design will be useful for the final product.